aleph2c/miros-rabbitmq/doc/example.rst

 The example will be broken down into three parts:

-* :ref:`Building a NetworkedActiveObject with Details<example-networkedactiveobjectwithdetails>`
+* :ref:`Build a NetworkedActiveObject with Details<example-networkedactiveobjectwithdetails>`
-* :ref:`Building a NetworkedActiveObject<example-build-a-networkedactiveobject>`
+* :ref:`Build a NetworkedActiveObject<example-build-a-networkedactiveobject>`
-* :ref:`Building a NetworkedFactory<example-networkedfactory>`
+* :ref:`Build a NetworkedFactory<example-networkedfactory>`

 .. _example-networkedactiveobjectwithdetails:

-Building a NetworkedActiveObject With Details
+Build a NetworkedActiveObject with Details
 ---------------------------------------------
 This example will describe a few network details, and some of the mechanisms under the hood.
 If you would rather just look at an example without such